-After Bitcoin officially launched in 2009, a number of other cryptocurrency projects launched similar concepts.
+After Bitcoin officially launched in 2009, a number of other cryptocurrency projects launched similar concepts..
 Most used some variation on the Bitcoin code, usually with minor changes to the rules of the network.
-While their creators were usually outspoken software developers or enthusiasts within the online community, these new forms of currency quickly took hold.
-It became apparent that experimentation in this sector could be quite profitable.
+Most of their their creators were usually outspoken software developers or enthusiasts within the online community, but the communities grew quickly, and enabled a thriving ecosystem.

 After the 2009 launch, Bitcoin was operating with a network of nodes willingly running the same software.
 The software had been distributed over the popular file sharing website Github, so changes to the code were discussed on moderated internet forums.
 Nodes on the network could then choose whether to run the new code, ensuring that no one person could take control.
 New ideas quickly began to circulate and even contradict one another, so more formal governance standards were implemented.